rjpcasalino/blog_bt/src/posts/2020-04-30-Using_the_calm_window_manager.md

 The calm window manager (cwm) is a "lightweight and efficient window manager for X11" written mostly by [Marius Eriksen](https://monkey.org/~marius/).
 It purports to "maintain the simplest and most pleasant aesthetic."

-The control keys are fairly simple (CTRL META, SHIFT):
+The control keys are fairly simple (CTRL, META, and SHIFT):

 	CM-Return	Spawn a new terminal.
 	...